RachelShrikiMor/FraudDetectionProject/README.md

 Please make sure to download all required files (datasets, notebooks, and scripts) and keep them in the same working directory before running the notebooks.
 If needed, install dependencies using: pip install -r requirements.txt

+For a detailed summary of the fraud detection project, see the PDF report here: (docs/Credit Card Fraud Detection Project.pdf)